icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 ## Calculator

 Simulate a virtual invoice depending on the resource you plan to use.

+- [Infracost](https://github.com/infracost/infracost) - 💸 Cloud cost estimates from Terraform code, surfaced as a breakdown in the terminal or as a diff in pull requests before resources are provisioned.
+Infracost Inc. sells a hosted dashboard (Infracost Cloud) on top of the Apache-2.0 CLI.

 - [Cloudorado](https://www.cloudorado.com) - 💸 A comparison matrix which use ECU (Amazon's vCPU) as a CPU power measure unit.
 Operated by Cloudorado as a commercial cloud-comparison product.